K-V-Manthra/Books-Recommendation-System/README.md

 3. Top 10 popular books are thus identified and recommended.

 Since non-personalized recommendation system takes the ratings provided by many users as input and provides same recommendations for all users i.e. not personalized it does not satisfy many users.

+### Content-based Filtering Recommendation System
+This type of RecSys is identified to be fast and reliable as the recommendations provided are completely based on the content.
+There will never be any lack of information in this type of method as the system will not require very large data for working.
+This model takes item-data as input and provide recommendations based only on the item-to-item similarity.
+This method do not require user-data for processing.
+Content-based filtering never faces any type of cold-start problem as the similarity is calculated based on items only.